Vashti259/database-for-analytics/README.md

 ## Vashti Gambol
 ## January 17th,2026
-#  New Project Planning for
+# New Project Planning for a
-> Professional Databases for Analytics Project.
+# Professional Databases for Analytics Project.

-## Project Planning
+## Project Instructions:

 Use this repository to present, document, and reflect on database-related analytics work as the course evolves.